All Products

 Upload File

-If you have many URLs to prefetch, add them to a TXT file and upload the file for a batch prefetch.
-The URL must be the full path to the file.
+If you have many URLs to prefetch, you can add them to a .txt file and upload the file for a batch prefetch.
+You must specify the full path of each file.
 Enter one URL per line.
-The TXT file cannot exceed 10 MB in size.
+The .txt file cannot exceed 10 MB in size.

 Scheduled prefetch

-A scheduled prefetch task runs at a specified time and frequency.
-This helps you avoid business peak hours, control back-to-origin traffic from prefetching, and reduce the load on your origin server.
+A scheduled prefetch task starts at a specified time.
+You can also specify the prefetch frequency.
+This helps you avoid peak business hours, control the back-to-origin traffic generated by prefetching, and reduce the load on your origin server.

-1. Create a TXT file and add the URLs to prefetch.
-The URL must be the full path to the file.
-Enter one URL per line.
-The TXT file cannot exceed 10 MB in size.
+1. Add the URLs that you want to prefetch to a .txt file.
+You must specify the full path for each URL and enter one URL per line.
+The .txt file cannot exceed 10 MB in size.

 2. Click Create Prefetch Task.

-3. Enter a custom name for the prefetch task, upload the file, and then click Next.
+3. Enter a custom name for the prefetch task, upload the file, and click Next.

 Note